 There are two backlit arrows on the face that are buttons for turning each outlet on and off.
 Those arrows also indicate which way the outlets are facing, left or right.
 The Currant is compatible with Amazon Alexa and Google Home, but not with Apple HomeKit.
 The biggest downfall is that the Currant does not support If This Then That (IFTTT).

 There are a lot of options for SmartThings compatible smart plugs on the market.
 If you are unsure, look for the “Works with SmartThings” logo.
-If it has that logo you should be able to plug it in to an outlet, pair with a SmartThings hub through the app, and you’re all set.
+If it has that logo you should be able to plug it into an outlet, pair it with a SmartThings hub through the app, and you’re all set.